zerodays/zerodays-challenge/README.md

 ## 3. Some quick notes before you start:
 - This is not a time trial.
 Take your time and create something you are proud of.
-- Don’t hesitate to ask for help of further explanation.
+- Don’t hesitate to ask for help or further explanation.
 - Make sure the user interface is functional.
 This is not a design challenge, however usability is important.
 - The website must be responsive.
 - You can ignore localization.